Leandro-GomesSilva/JavaScript-Public-API-Requests/README.md

 # JavaScript - Public API Requests
  The 5th project on the Full Stack JavaScript Techdegree.
 This application makes AJAX requests to a public API and handles asynchronous data.
 The application grabs information about 12 fictional employees as a JSON object from the API and builds an employee directory with it.
-The application displays the employees in a grid as well as in a detailed modal window with toogle buttons and is also equiped with a search functionality.
+The application displays the employees in a grid as well as in a detailed modal window with toggle buttons and is also equipped with a search functionality.

  Main technologies: JavaScript<br>
  Auxiliary technologies: HTML, CSS<br>